 I want to earn a Master of Health Science (MHS) or a Master of Science (MSc) degree.
 Can I become a Hopkins Sommer Scholar?

-No. To be considered for a Hopkins Sommer Scholarship, you must be a full-time student in a doctoral program or admitted into the Master of Public Health (MPH) program as a full-time student at the Bloomberg School.
+No. To be considered for a Hopkins Sommer Scholarship, you must be a full-time student in the Master of Public Health (MPH) at the Bloomberg School.

-The MPH program and individual doctoral programs have slightly different application deadlines.
-We recommend strongly that you make every effort to submit your completed application along with all the required supporting documents well before the deadline of the program to which you are applying.
+The MPH program application deadline is noted on the School's website.
+We recommend strongly that you make every effort to submit your completed application along with all the required supporting documents well before the deadline.
 Only completed applications can be reviewed, and only then can accepted students be nominated for a Hopkins Sommer Scholarship.

-The department or program to which you have applied will review your application.
-If you are accepted for admission to the Bloomberg School, the program or department will consider nominating you for a Hopkins Sommer Scholarship.
-Each department or program will nominate a few select individuals from among their accepted applicants to be considered for a Hopkins Sommer Scholarship.
-A faculty committee will then meet and select the Hopkins Sommer Scholars.
+The MPH office will review your application.
+If you are accepted for admission to the Bloomberg School, the program will consider nominating you for a Hopkins Sommer Scholarship.
+The MPH program will nominate a few select individuals from among their accepted applicants to be considered for a Hopkins Sommer Scholarship.

 There are no set criteria such as minimum GRE scores, grade point averages or letters of recommendation.
 Successful candidates have excellent academic backgrounds and have demonstrated their ability to make an impact in the field of public health.